tanya-1509/fastq-to-vcf-galaxy-workflow/README.md

 -> Saving and running the workflow on the given data files.

-Below we are going to loo
+Below we are going to look at the step by step approach on how to convert FASTQ files to VCF:

+**Table 1** : Tools used in the workflow and the descripton

 | Step | Tool Name | Description |
 |------|-----------|-------------|